lauringlab/COVID19SequenceCompile/README.md

 #### Generating .csv File for RedCap Upload

 The cdc_ivy_upload_code.R code file is used to generate the new rows of data that need to be manually uploaded to the CDC IVY RedCap database.

+### Folder: ProcessingFASTA

+#### Converting Names in .FASTA files

+The prep_fasta_for_gisaid.py code converts the genome names within .fasta files for use in pangolin/nextclade/gisaid.

+#### Subset .FASTA files by ID

+The SelectSequences.py code is for getting a subset of a .fasta file by ID.

 ---